beatriz-betancourt/kaggle_prices/README.md

 **prep folder**
 - Format class  has functions that gives format to dataframes
-- PrepTime      has functions to clean data base on time depedence
+- PrepTime      has functions to clean data based on time dependence
 - Prep          has functions to format and clean data for training

 **visual folder**